HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-07-04-calculating-the-mean.md

 i.e. just restricting the value to lie in the desired range.

+However getting an actually correct implementation of the mean (which *would* pass this test) is quite hard:

-In general calculating the mean is a hard problem.
-Here's a [30 page paper on calculating the mean of two numbers](https://hal.archives-ouvertes.fr/file/index/docid/576641/filename/computing-midpoint.pdf).
+To see just how hard, here's a [30 page paper on calculating the mean of two numbers](https://hal.archives-ouvertes.fr/file/index/docid/576641/filename/computing-midpoint.pdf).

-I don't know about you, but I find it almost impossible to hold its conclusions in my head.
+I wouldn't feel obliged to read that paper if I were you.
+I *have* read it and I don't remember many of the details.

 This test is a nice instance of a general one: Once you've got the [this code doesn't crash]({{site.url}}{% post_url 2016-04-15-getting-started-with-hypothesis %}),